- Students who are identified in spring are served in a pull-out class for ½ day per week on or before March 1.

 - Step 3: Dismissal will be requested by G/T committee with parent and student notification.

-- If a student has been exited by the school through the exit procedure as outlined above, he/she may re-enter through the nomination process and re-qualify, no earlier than the beginning of the next school year and only after he/she has been out of the program for at least one complete semester.
+- If a student has been exited by the school through the exit procedure as outlined above, he/she may re-enter through the referral process and re-qualify, no earlier than the beginning of the next school year and only after he/she has been out of the program for at least one complete semester.
 In some cases, this will mean that a student will reenter the program at the beginning of the second semester of the following year.

 Transfer students identified as gifted in their previously accredited public school district will be reviewed, assessed, and appropriately placed based on their documentation by the GT coordinator and campus committee.
 The determination will be made within 30 days of the student's enrollment in the district and will be based on transfer records and observations if necessary.
 Additional testing may be provided to determine the best placement for the student.